-If it is during the night or at the weekend when a GP is unavailable and the bleeding is heavy or pain is severe and you feel unwell then you can access help through your local A&E department.
+- it is during the night or at the weekend when a GP is unavailable

 What to expect if you need to go to the Early Pregnancy Unit?

-If you are before about 6-7 weeks’ pregnant then it is unlikely that they will be able to see a heartbeat, but they are checking the size of the pregnancy sac and that it is in womb to rule out an ectopic pregnancy.
+It’s unlikely that they will be able to see a heartbeat if you’re not around 6-7 weeks pregnant yet.
+Instead, they will be checking the size of the pregnancy sac and that it is in the womb.
+This helps to rule out an ectopic pregnancy.